-The Entity acted as fund manager of the Innovation Financing Facility and was responsible for its financial management.
-To this end the funds described above are being held and managed on behalf of the i2i programme and are not available to the Entity for its own use and so does not comprise part of the Entity's own financial resources.
+NEDCO acted as fund manager of the Innovation Financing Facility and was responsible for its financial management.
+To this end the funds described above are being held and managed on behalf of the i2i programme and are not available to NEDCO for its own use and so does not comprise part of NEDCO's own financial resources.
 The funds are held in a current account maintained at the First Citizens Bank Limited for the purpose and are not comingled with other funds.